soundofives/worldbuilding/Locations/15k/15k/Personalities/PCs/Muck.md

 2. A scene at the Carnival l'Morai.
 You meet Amelia the Vampire.
 She falls in love.
    >[!quote] Memory
    >The carnival is busy tonight.
-The darkness overhead bears down on you tonight like all nights, but the time here has been exciting.
+The darkness overhead bears down on you tonight like all the days and nights in this place, but the time here has been exciting.
 You don't remember what came before your time here, but you remember leaving the Iron City of Dis behind you as you rode away in the cart with the two elves, Mister Light and Mister Witch.
 You step through the throngs of people; you had a job, yes.
 But tonight you had some time to wander off.
 You step into a quieter tent towards the back of the circus.
 "Finally," a voice says in the damp darkness.
 Your eyes adjust, and you see Amelia, her black wings folded behind her and her white fangs glistening in through the dark.
 "Come on!
 Let's sit for a while.
 They won't notice we're gone."
 You want to--you really do--but something deep down rises up.
 A compulsion.
 You have to get back to work.
 - Amelia helps you escape--but you don't remember her anymore.
 >[!quote] Memory
 >Amelia whispers in a hushed tone, "Come on!
 We can finally get out of this place!"
 You slink through a maze of carnival tents, the lights and sounds swirling around you.
 Ahead: the tent that held your Providence.
 "I'll slip in and grab it.
 You keep watch."
 You did just that.
 The dark of the Shadowfell seemed to cling to you, not banished but only made more corporeal by the dancing lights around the carnival.
 Music, cheers, the smell of roasting meat.
 A pressure washes over you.
 Everything goes black.